MENU back

 A Connecticut Architecture Tour

 From historic to artistic, one-of-a-kind structures to celebrated work by well-known architects, you will find so many fascinating places on a tour of Connecticut’s diverse architectural legacy.
 Some of the stops in this tour are homes, others are museums, libraries, town halls and even a church.
-But if you appreciate design and originality, you'll find each has a distinctive look, appeal and history all its own.
+But if you appreciate design and originality, you'll find each has a distinctive look, appeal and history of its own.

 Interested in learning about more Connecticut architecture?
 Check out Preservation in Action, a book that takes readers on a one-of-a-kind tour through exquisitely preserved, chronicled and illustrated historic buildings.